Guide

 Submitting after the deadline

-Government portals typically close automatically at the stated time.
-Late submissions are rejected.
+Government portals often close automatically at the stated time, and late responses are usually not accepted unless the tender process expressly allows it.
 Set a calendar reminder for 48 hours before close so you have time to troubleshoot any upload issues.

 2